tldr-pages/tldr/pages/common/black.md

 # black

-> A speedy Python auto code formatter.
+> A Python auto code formatter.
 > More information: <https://github.com/psf/black>.

 - Auto-format a file or entire directory: